-Sunday Snippet: Positive Assets of Adolescence!
+Sunday Snippet: Positive Assets of Adolescence

 We have always been intrigued by the work of the Search Institute in Minneapolis, MN.
 When so many negative reports and statistics bombard us about the sinking status of children and youth today, the nonprofit Search Institute has focused on the bright light of positive youth development by examining how we can (and are!) creating healthy communities for kids and young adults.
 Something camps have been doing for a long time ~ WeHaKee has been at it for 90 years!!

 If you are familiar with the Search Institute, you are aware of the 40 Developmental Assets for Adolescents.
 These assets are subdivided into external assets (support, empowerment, boundaries & expectations, constructive use of time) and internal assets (commitment to learning, positive values, social competencies, positive identity).
 As you glance through them, it is clear that they just make sense.
 But as a parent or an adolescent, they are difficult (often impossible) to achieve on your own.
-The communities each child grows in have profound influences on her/his life And we know not all communities provide the positive influences parents and even adolescent prefer!
+The communities each child grows in have profound influences on her/his life.
+And we know not all communities provide the positive influences parents and even adolescents prefer!

 In examining a selection of the assets it becomes clear how important the camp experience can be in a young person’s life.
-Here are just a few of the assets that a quality camp experience such at WeHaKee can provide:
+Here are just a few of the assets that a quality camp experience such as WeHaKee can provide:

-- Young person feels safe
+- A young person feels safe

 - Other adults model positive, responsible behavior

-- Young accepts and take responsibility
+- Young accepts and takes responsibility